 The core difference between MMS and SMS

-MMS stands for Multimedia Messaging Service and is quite different from the SMS texting strategy.
-The core difference is that MMS is an extension of the SMS protocol and the latter has fewer benefits.
+MMS stands for Multimedia Messaging Service and is different from the SMS texting strategy, mainly because MMS is an extension of the SMS protocol.

-MMS exponentially improved the capacity of text messages and, as a result, has changed the ball game in mobile marketing.
-Whoever is considering SMS marketing should compare the difference between these two messaging strategies.
+MMS exponentially improved the capacity of text messages and, as a result, they changed the ball game in mobile marketing.
+Whoever is considering SMS marketing should compare the difference between these two text messaging strategies.

-Even the names of these messaging services say it all, SMS’ has the purpose of sending short messages while MMS’ does more than just that.
-The following are more of the intricate differences between SMS’ and MMS.’
+Even the names of these messaging services say it all, SMS has the purpose of sending short text messages while MMS does more than just that.
+The following are more of the intricate differences between SMS and MMS.

 MMS gives more space but is expensive

-SMS limits the characters you can send to 160, anything more than that is split into two messages or automatically converted to an MMS.
+SMS messages limit the characters you can send to 160; anything more than that is split into two messages or automatically converted to an MMS message.
 If you have short marketing content to send, it might be beneficial to use SMS.
-A lot of businesses have been using SMS in various stages of customer journey to draw potential clients in and retain them.
+A lot of businesses use SMS messages in various stages of the customer journey to draw potential clients in and retain them.

-The additional space that is offered by MMS can be very helpful when you have more content to send.
-The typical character limit of MMS is 1600 in one message, which is ten times more than SMS.
-Undoubtedly, this makes a significant difference but try to ensure that you really need the extra space.
+The additional space offered by MMS messages helps more content to be sent.
+The typical character limit of an MMS message is 1600, which is ten times more than SMS.

 MMS allows sending media

-One of the key differences between MMS and SMS is that the latter doesn’t support sending media files or embedding them.
-Although the SMS messaging system allows sending links that will direct you to the media, it doesn’t show what the media is in the message.
+Another key difference between SMS vs MMS is that the former doesn’t support sending media files or embedding them.
+Although the SMS message system allows sending links that will direct you to the media, it doesn’t show what the multimedia content is in the message.

-MMS allows senders to embed different media on their messages that will make the content more appealing because it will show right above or below the message.
-The media you can embed and send ranges from images, audio files, GIFs and short video clips.
-That is the main reason why this text message system is called a Multimedia Messaging Service.
+MMS allows senders to embed different media on their messages that will make the content more appealing.
+You can embed and send images, audio files, GIFs, and short video clips.
+It is this versatility that has given the message system its name - Multimedia Messaging Service.

-You can send multimedia and enrich the content you are sending to the targeted recipients.
-MMS’ have received more engagement because of this reason, the content is more lively with visual or audible content.
-It has been used in many mobile marketing strategies to engage the audience meaningfully and effectively.
+Sending multimedia messages is a great way to enrich the content that your recipients are receiving.
+For this reason, MMS messages often produce more engagement, with users being attracted by lively visual and audible content.
+This idea has been used in many mobile marketing strategies to engage the audience meaningfully and effectively.

 Pricing of MMS and SMS

-The cost of MMS and SMS also differs quite significantly due to the peculiarities of these messaging systems.
-Sending multimedia always takes up more kilobytes or megabytes; hence sending MMS will use more SMS credit or airtime.
+Costs also significantly differ due to the way that messaging systems work.
+Sending multimedia content always takes up more kilobytes or megabytes; meaning sending MMS messages will use more SMS credit or airtime.

-Undoubtedly, MMS can be very efficient when considering it from that perspective but SMS can reach a wider audience.
+One of the biggest advantages of SMS messages is that they can reach a wider audience for the same price.
 Sending SMS uses fewer credits, which means you can add more numbers to the list of recipients you have.

 MMS and SMS are sent using different protocols

-The pricing of MMS and SMS is primarily affected by the delivery method that is involved in sending it to the recipient.
-SMS are transmitted using a more traditional method that involves passing through the base station to another and different switchers as well as servers.
+The pricing of MMS and SMS messages are primarily affected by the delivery method that is involved in sending it to the recipient.
+SMS messages are transmitted using a traditional process that involves passing through various base stations and different servers.

-While MMS is set using sophisticated communication methods that allow them to send media.
-The latter uses TCP/IP technology to encode and decode the message from the sender to the recipient.
+MMS messages are sent using sophisticated communication methods, which is what allows the user to distribute images and media.
+An MMS message also uses TCP/IP technology to encode and decode the message from the sender to the recipient.